NanoCommons/tutorials/ACEnano manuals/ACEnano Knowledge Infrastructure Manual.md

     a. *Protocol name and description* area has the fields *Protocol original name*, *Version of this protocol*, *Variant of this protocol*, *Brief description*, *Long description*, *References* to be completed with free text and the dropdown lists *Development phase*, *Confidentiality*, *License* to be clicked for choosing an exclusive item.

    b. *Contacts* area contains text fields on *Name and email of contact person for the protocols*.

-   c. *Technique and Endpoints* area is different for each of the protocol types
+   c. *Technique and Endpoints* area is different for each of the protocol types:
      - For **Sample Preparation Protocol**, it contains a list box with multiple techniques, allowing multiple selection at a time, by holding Ctrl
      - For the **Measurement Protocol**, it contains a dropdown list on *Technique*, a list box *Endpoints*, allowing multiple selection at a time, by holding Ctrl and a dropdown list on *Phase*.